-You received the "Backup PG" CD with the product package that comes with your PG.
-The Backup CD contains the data base for the STEP 5/ST Basics package (not included in all delivered versions), STEP 7 and STEP 7-Micro/WIN and for the PG's electronic manuals.
+You received the "Backup PG" DVD with the product package that comes with your PG.
+The Backup CD contains the data base for the STEP 5 Basics package (not included in all delivered versions), STEP 7 and STEP 7-Micro/WIN and for the PG's electronic manuals.

-To reinstall these program packages, insert the CD "Backup PG" in the CD-ROM drive.
+To reinstall these program packages, insert the DVD "Backup PG" in the CD-ROM drive.
 Run Setup by clicking the "SIMATIC Setup" icon or by clicking "Setup.exe" in the "SIMATIC Software" directory.
 Setup will guide you through the installation.

-The authorization diskette with the authorizations necessary for the use of SIMATIC software is only delivered with versions containing the corresponding SIMATIC software.
+The License Key Disk with the authorizations and License Keys necessary for the use of SIMATIC software is only delivered with versions containing the corresponding SIMATIC software.

-The installation of the authorizations is described in Section 3.4.1 "Cold Start of the PG".
+The installation of the authorizations or the activation of the License Keys is described in Section 3.4.1 "Cold Start of the Field PG P4".